SiThuNaung/Battle_Of_Earth/README.md

 ## Installation

 ### For Players:
-1. Download the latest release from [Releases](https://minn01.itch.io/battle-on-earth)
+1. Download the latest release from [itch.io](https://minn01.itch.io/battle-on-earth)
 2. Extract the zip file
 3. Run the executable file
 4. Enjoy!

 ### For Developers:
-1. Check out the google cloud link in this link : [itch.io](https://minn01.itch.io/battle-on-earth)
+1. Check out the google drive link in this link : [SourceCode](https://drive.google.com/drive/folders/1_9ztw9RI5Rabo-W0CcZzkeRdKafFWUnc?usp=sharing)
 2. Open Unity Hub
 3. Click "Open" and select the project folder
 4. Wait for Unity to import all assets